puppetlabs-toy-chest/clamps/README.md

 The clamps module itself uses the $id fact to know if it should create users ($id=root) or not.
 It only applies the logic module to the nonroot users, since creating nonroot users already creates around 10-20 resources per user.

+This also uses the lots\_of\_facts fact, which generates a random amount of facts between 5 and 75 to compensate for the lack of facts gathered because non root doesn't appear to be able to retrieve as many facts.
+They change every puppet run also - so its hitting puppetdb more also.

 In testing, a m3.xlarge can run about 100 users with responsive mcollective and puppet runs.